 "However, we have a substantial recovery job to do.
-We are still delivering sandbags to residents in some parts of the borough and keeping people safe is always our number one priority."'Screamed out'
+We are still delivering sandbags to residents in some parts of the borough and keeping people safe is always our number one priority."

 Passenger Alan Isles said fellow travellers screamed out as the train hit the landslide, sending debris flying over the carriages.

 Mr Isles, from Workington, said: "As we were coming round a corner, there was no deceleration at all and we suddenly felt a large impact.

 "A lot of people screamed out as the train derailed and many were disorientated.

 "We were worried about rolling over but luckily we didn't.
 The staff were great and took control straight away."